The top 10 mobile games of summer 2026 on Android and iOS

 The big event of the summer is the collaboration PUBG Mobile x Transformers from July 8 to September 2, 2026.
 Optimus Prime and Megatron skins, a dedicated thematic mode, and probably transforming vehicles — because why not at this point.
 Before that, version 4.3 had already released an intergalactic mode and a Jujutsu Kaisen collab for the anniversary.

 The Dinoground mode (version 2.6) allows you to ride pterosaurs and velociraptors.
 We are far from the "realistic" battle royale of the early days, but it's fun and it works.
-If you dropped out two years ago, maybe it's time to retest - the game has little to do with what it was.
+If you dropped out two years ago, maybe it's time to test it again — the game has little to do with what it was.

 Price: Free-to-play | Platforms: Android, iOS